Trips Past: Niagara Falls, Chip Trucks at Canatara Park, Bavarian Fried Chicken, and Two Jews in Bronner'sThursday, April 21, 2005

 chips (to us Americans, french fries) from a 'chip truck' at Canatara Park in Sarnia

-Canatara Park (this page is a PDF) in Sarnia, ON is on Lake Huron - and under the bridge are a few chip trucks that serve *the best* fries ever.
+Canatara Park in Sarnia, ON is on Lake Huron - and under the bridge are a few chip trucks that serve *the best* fries ever.
 They're served with vinegar and salt, the idea of which didn't really appeal to me until I tried them on my first trip to Canada - and wow(!) are they ever great!

 After our chips, we went back over the bridge into the US, and headed over to Frankenmuth, Michigan.
 Frankenmuth calls itself "Michigan's Little Bavaria", which is akin to Helen, Georgia, a "Bavarian-style hamlet".